gchq/sleeper/docs/deployment-guide.md

 ### Deployment environment

-Please follow the [getting started guide](getting-started.md#deployment-environment) to set up a VPC and EC2 instance to deploy Sleeper.
+Please follow the [getting started guide](getting-started.md#deployment-environment) to set up an environment suitable to deploy Sleeper.
 This also assumes you have [installed the Sleeper CLI](getting-started.md#install-sleeper-cli).
 This section adds more detail for the tools to set up this environment.

-The environment described in the getting started guide is provided to allow easy deployment, especially for development.
-By building Sleeper within AWS we can avoid lengthy uploads of built artifacts into AWS.
+The environment EC2 described here is provided to allow easy deployment, especially for development.
+By building Sleeper within AWS we can avoid lengthy uploads of built artifacts into AWS, particularly jars and Docker images.
+In the future we may add support for prebuilt artifacts, in which case the EC2 will not be needed to deploy Sleeper.
 A production instance of Sleeper is likely to also need some extra security setup, and this environment may not be useful for this.

 Note that for general administration of an existing Sleeper instance it is not necessary to connect to an environment EC2.
-In the future we may add support for prebuilt artifacts, in which case the EC2 will also not be needed to deploy Sleeper.

 If you run `sleeper environment`, you'll get a shell inside a Docker container where you can run `aws`, `cdk` and Sleeper `environment` commands directly, without prefixing with `sleeper`.